-This Standard details mechanical, physical, and electrical requirements for a newly manufactured non- residential appliance, referred to as a vehicle fueling appliance (VFA), that compresses natural gas for vehicles and dispenses directly into onboard vehicle storage or delivers to external natural gas storage systems.
+This Standard details mechanical, physical, and electrical requirements for a newly manufactured appliance that compresses natural gas for vehicles and dispenses directly into

 This Standard applies to appliances that incorporate compression and dispensing in the same appliance.

-1) Residential fueling appliances (RFA) are addressed in CSA NGV 5.1.
+1) Residential fuelling appliances (RFA) are addressed in CSA/ANSI NGV 5.1.

-2) Devices dedicated only to dispensing fuel into vehicles are addressed in CSA NGV 4.1.
+2) Devices dedicated only to dispensing fuel into vehicles are addressed in CSA/ANSI NGV 4.1.

-a) intended for connection to a natural gas supply source;
+a) intended for natural gas only (see Clause 1.1);

-d) for nominal voltage not exceeding 480 volts AC;
+d) intended for nominal voltage not exceeding 480 V AC;

-ii) fueling of vehicles from the systems internal storage;
+ii) fuelling of vehicles from the system’s internal storage;

 iii) filling of external natural gas storage systems; or

-f) with maximum inlet flow rate not exceeding 10 SCFM (17 SCMH);
+f) equipped with maximum inlet flow rate not exceeding 10 SCFM (17 SCMH);

 g) for installation in non-residential occupancies;